-The cumulative difference between DHW generation and DHW use starting at the beginning of peak events is shown in Figure , the minimum value of both curves represents the running volume.
+The cumulative difference between DHW generation and DHW use starting at the beginning of each peak period is shown in Figure 9.
+The minimum value of both curves represents the running volume.
 In this instance the running volume is 270 gallons.
 If the aquastat fraction is 0.4, then the total storage volume is 450 gallons (V=270/(1-0.4)=450).